WeirdConstructor/WLambda/README.md

 Here are some of it's properties:

-- Simple syntax.
+- Simple but unique syntax.
 For a reference look at the [WLambda Language Reference](https://docs.rs/wlambda/newest/wlambda/prelude/index.html#wlambda-reference) and the [parser](https://docs.rs/wlambda/newest/wlambda/parser/index.html).
 - Easily embeddable into Rust programs due to a simple API.
 - It's about getting things done quickly, so performance is not a main priority.
   Current performance is roughly in the ball park of (C)Python.
 Which means, it's too slow if you need speed.
-But fast enough if you are not primarily concerned about speed.
+But fast enough if you do the heavy lifting (if required) in Rust.
 - No garbage collector.
-Garbage collection relies only on reference counting.
+Memory and resource management relies only on reference counting.
+You can create your own drop functions.
 - Main data structures are Lists and Maps.
 - No exceptions, except panics.
 Error handling is accomplished by a specialized data type.
 It can be thought of as dynamic counterpart of Rust's Result type.
+- Prototyped object orientation.
 - Easy maintenance of the implementation.
 - Custom user data implementation using [VValUserData](https://docs.rs/wlambda/newest/wlambda/vval/trait.VValUserData.html).

 The embedding API and all internal operations rely on a data structure made of [VVal](https://docs.rs/wlambda/newest/wlambda/vval/index.html) nodes.

-Here you can find the [WLambda Language Reference](https://docs.rs/wlambda/newest/wlambda/prelude/index.html#wlambda-reference).
+Here you can find the [WLambda Language Reference](prelude/index.html#wlambda-reference).

-# Example WLambda Code
+## Example WLambda Code

 Just a quick glance at the WLambda syntax and semantics.

-More details for the syntax and the provided global functions can be found in the [WLambda Language Reference](https://docs.rs/wlambda/newest/wlambda/prelude/index.html#wlambda-reference).
+More details for the syntax and the provided global functions can be found in the [WLambda Language Reference](prelude/index.html#wlambda-reference).

 ```wlambda
 # This is a comment